-In Lang 1998, the change in percentage of patrons with a BAC > 0.15 over the study period declined for both groups (by 12.1% in the experimental, by 6.4% in the control); the reductions were not found to be significantly different (P = 0.389).
+In the non-randomised controlled trial by Lang 1998, the change in percentage of patrons with a BAC > 0.15 over the study period declined for both groups (by 12.1% in the experimental, by 6.4% in the control); the reductions were not found to be significantly different (P = 0.389).
 A positive intervention effect was found for the change in the percentage of patrons with a BAC > 0.08, with the percentage decline significantly greater in experimental bars (-25.1%) than the control (-10.8%), P < 0.029.
 Lang 1998 also measured subsequent drink driving offences, but detected too few offences to evaluate and no data were presented.